BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/Azure Data Factory/file.md

 </p>
 <p align='center'><i>LookUp Activity Source Dataset.</i></p></br>

-**2. FOR-EACH ACTIVITY:**
+**2. FOR-EACH ACTIVITY:** This activity is like a loop which iterates over the 'value' from the output of lookup activity.
+As any loop conatins a statement to execute likewise this acitvity containes sub-activities within itself which are perfomed on each item over the iteration.
-This activity is like a loop which iterates over the 'value' from the output of lookup activity.
+As we wish to copy the tables we use *Copy* activity in ForEach activity which copies each table in every iteration.
 </br><p align='center'>
   <img src='ForEach Activity/ForEach_Settings.png'>
 </p>